Osteoporosis: The 8-Point System*

 This is why antacids carry a massive risk of osteoporosis!
 Solutions may be HCL or enzyme supplementation, probiotics, digestive teas, altering eating habits and diet, eliminating GI infection, reducing brain inflammation (hypovagal function), and correcting pH.
 Every case is different, and this is why I encourage a 'person-specific' approach, due to variable and individual biochemstry requirements.

 6) EXERCISE.
 Bone-building osteoblast cells require stressing them.
 Weight-bearing exercise is crucial.
 Whole Body Vibration therapy (WBV) is one of the safest, most effective technologies I’ve seen and used clinically for osteoporosis!
 It’s a HUGE advantage over weight training.(http://www.powerplate.com).
 However, any form of exercise that you enjoy is the best one, provided it's a weight-bearing activity (swimming is NON-weight bearing).
-Some top choices can include weights, even if just lightweight wrist and ankle velcro collar weights, walking, jogging, eliptical machines, soccer, tennis, etc. However, another emerging, science-based form of bone-building activity is the amazing Osteostrong system.
+Some top choices can include weights, even if just lightweight wrist and ankle strap on collar weights, walking, jogging, eliptical machines, soccer, tennis, etc. However, another emerging, science-based form of bone-building activity is the amazing Osteostrong system.
 Super easy, fast, and convenient.

 7) HEAL CELL MEMBRANES.Our cells have numerous receptors or antennae on the outer cell surface (membranes) control major functions.
 This includes the transport of nutrients into and waste products out of the cell.
 Communication between neighboring cells, tissues and the brain is also mediated through cell receptors.